 b.
 Each building manager, acting in accordance with these guidelines, may publish written regulations concerning the placing of signs on interior bulletin boards or designated areas of their building.
 Only when available space on these surfaces becomes a problem may a building manager limit the size of the signs.

 d.
 The University of Southern Mississippi prohibits the posting or display of these signs by student organizations or departments outside of designated areas.
 This includes the exterior of any University building, telephone/utility pole, tree, sidewalk, window, trash can, or any other exterior surface located on the campus, including vehicles.
-The Office of Student Activities reserves the right to take disciplinary action against any student organization that does not follow this policy.
+The Office of Leadership and Student Involvement reserves the right to take disciplinary action against any student organization that does not follow this policy.

 3. SUSPENDED BANNERS

 a.
 Banners will be hung no higher than six feet in the following Hattiesburg Campus locations: